jiaqiliu6677/route-location/README.md

-# route-location
-This project was developed as part of the "Computer Programming & Data Science – An Introduction with Python" course at ETH Zurich.
-It combines data science techniques with spatial analysis to explore two main components: (1) travel behavior modeling and (2) optimal site selection in Zurich.
-The first part investigates how the frequency of visits to social destinations decays with distance, using various functional forms such as exponential, power-law, and Newling decay.
-Curve fitting was performed per destination zone, and the results were visualized through average decay plots and a static map of Zurich's spatial decay patterns.
-In the second part, a fuzzy Maximum Coverage Location Problem (Fuzzy-MCLP) model was built using Google OR-Tools to identify optimal locations for new restaurants.
-Individual travel thresholds were used to define fuzzy coverage coefficients, and the objective was to maximize weighted population coverage.
-Final outputs include an interactive map showing the selected restaurant sites and spatial coverage zones.
-The project explores how geospatial libraries, optimization techniques, and Python programming can be integrated to support urban planning and location-based decision-making.
+Travel Behavior Analysis and Business Site Selection in Zurich

+This project was developed as part of the Computer Programming & Data Science – An Introduction with Python course at ETH Zurich.
+It integrates data science, geospatial analysis, and optimization techniques to analyze intra-urban travel behavior and determine optimal locations for new restaurants in the city of Zurich.

+The project consists of two main components:
+- Travel Behavior Analysis: Modeling how the intensity of social trips decays with distance using exponential, power-law, Newling, and weak decay functions.
+Results are visualized through decay curves and spatial maps.
+- Business Site Selection**: Solving a fuzzy Maximum Coverage Location Problem (Fuzzy-MCLP) using Google OR-Tools to identify restaurant locations that maximize weighted coverage, based on residents’ travel tolerance.

+Installation Instructions：

+Before running the code, install the following Python packages: pandas geopandas osmnx networkx folium contextily numpy matplotlib ortools tqdm